 I put "I and you" (which was accepted) because I know how literal Duo can be; however, it went against the grain to do so.
 For politeness' sake I would always write "You and I" in English (although I'd probably say "Me and you").
 I was pleased to see that German prefers the politeness of putting "I" last also.
 Good manners cost nothing but make the world run more smoothly.

-This is misleading as you've stated it (and it appears to be reasonably common word order in German), but in any event we've all heard it a hundred times by now.
+This is misleading as you've stated it (and "ich und du" appears to be quite a common word order in German), but in any event we've all heard it a hundred times by now.
 The concept is unclear in exactly no one's mind.
 No one is going to go around completely unaware of this idea.
 Why all the panic?

 Syntax is grammar!
 However, I agree that the order is a social convention.
 In German and English it is impolite to put yourself first.
 Mizinamo quotes "Der Esel nennt sich immer zuerst".
 So "me and you" is both grammatically incorrect and impolite.
 So should translate the social faux pas or correct it?